Yelp/swagger-gradle-codegen/README.md

 Please note that the `generateSwagger { }` block is **needed** in order to let the plugin work.

 Once you setup the plugin correctly, you can call the `:generateSwagger` gradle task, that will run the code generation with the configuration you provided.

+## Requirements

+In order to run this gradle plugin you need to fulfill the following requirements:

+* Gradle 5.x - This plugin uses Gradle 5 features, and you will need to setup your Gradle wrapper to use 5.0 or more.
+* Java 8+

 ## Supported platforms